adi90x/rancher-active-proxy/README.md

 Likewise, `rap.listen_https_ports` will work for https request.

+If you are not using port `80` and `443` at all you won't be able to use Let's Encrypt Automatic certificates.

 ### SSL Backends

 If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP